Use case

 A white paper that reads like research

 The White Paper template gives you abstract, introduction, background, method, findings, discussion, conclusion and references.
-The Editorial theme adds a warm canvas and a sienna accent that stops the document feeling corporate.
+The rcrport design plus plex-serif-sans fonts add the editorial register that stops the document feeling corporate.

 ·4 min read